No Sword to Bury: Japanese Americans in Hawai`i during WWII.

 Examines the role of scrapbooks in the lives of physicians and nurses.

-in Susan Burch and Michael Rembis, eds., Disability Histories (University of Illinois Press, under contract).
+in Susan Burch and Michael Rembis, eds., Disability Histories (University of Illinois Press, 2014).

 A critical analysis of the intersection of material culture theory and disability.